 On Mar 20, 2013, at 2:15 PM, Alecia Zimmerman

 I hate making things more complicated than it should be… In traditional surrogacy the surrogate mother is genetically related to the child by using her egg.
+DNA testing (perhaps DNA testing in Chicago) is used to determine this.
 Does she have the right to change her mind at birth?
 I can see if the embryo uses only the intended mother and father’s genetics no real concern to make the intended mother go through the adoption process.
 I don’t know about surrogacy and the laws surrounding it.
 I’d love to know if the agreement made between the intended parents and the surrogate mother is legally binding.
 Because if that agreement is a legal thing no matter the genetics, then going through the adoption process might be a little much.

 On Mar 20, 2013, at 2:25 PM, Lori Craig